dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     ...

-On the same file, add the declaration for the getters and setters, right after the destructor.
+In the same file, add the declaration for the getters and setters, right after the destructor.

 .. code-block:: c